How to create a CRUD API with ASP.NET Core and Insight.Database

 }

-Next, modify the first Get method in the ProductController class to return a IEnumerable<Product> instead of IEnumerable<string>.
+Next, let’s modify the first Get method in the ProductController class to return an IEnumerable<Product> instead of IEnumerable<string>.

-Don’t forget to add using ProductCatalog.Models; at the top of your file.
-I have removed and sorted the using statements.
+We need to add using ProductCatalog.Models; at the top of our file.

 using Microsoft.AspNetCore.Mvc;